Oddfellows Casino: Later history

 By the late 2000s, Bramwell was also becoming established as an author and radio presenter, making programmes for BBC Radio 3 and BBC Radio 4, and specialising in the weird and bizarre.

 In 2014, Oddfellows Casino released their fourth studio album, The Water Between Us, followed by a collection of unreleased material, Dust, through At the Helm Records and France's Microcultures.
 In 2017, their sixth album, Oh, Sealand, included the voice of comic book author Alan Moore, a song written to accompany the book Watling Street by author John Higgs, and an unofficial national anthem for the independent principality of Sealand, in the North Sea.
 It received positive reviews, making fourth place in the top ten best albums of 2017 in Switzerland's LeTemps newspaper.

-The International Times described Oh, Sealand as a ‘mixtures of ghostly folk and eerily urgent song craft.
-The beauty and elegance of both voice, lyric and melody is exceptional.
-These are the kind of songs the WickerMan’s Paul Giovanni might have written if he had lived to update his own template.'
+The International Times described Oh, Sealand as a ‘mixtures of ghostly folk and eerily urgent song craft..'
 The Quietus’s Ben Graham described Oh, Sealand as ‘joining the dots between Pentangle and The Pet Shop Boys, Basil Kirchin and British Sea Power.

 In 2020, Oddfellows Casino marked their 20th anniversary with the release of three albums over 12 months: a new album of songs, Burning!
 Burning!; an album and booklet of spoken word and music based on Bramwell's solo show, The Cult of Water, in collaboration with Alan Moore, Rough Trade Books and illustrator Pete Fowler, and Music from the Cult of Water.
-They continue to be, ‘a band who 'specialises in a gentle, wistful blend of folk, dream pop, hauntological sounds and maybe a hint of jazz.'
-(News from Neptune).